 The members of our corporate governance and nominating committee are Mr. Crocker and Dr. Porter.
-Dr. Porter chairs the corporate governance and nominating committee's responsibilities include:
+Dr. Porter chairs the corporate governance and nominating committee.
+Our corporate governance and nominating committee's responsibilities include:

-- identifying individuals qualified to become members of our board; - recommending to our board the persons to be nominated for election as directors and to each of our board's committees; - reviewing and making recommendations to our board with respect to our board leadership structure; - developing and recommending to our board corporate governance principles; and - overseeing an annual evaluation of our board.
+- · identifying individuals qualified to become members of our board; - recommending to our board the persons to be nominated for election as directors and to each of our board's committees; - · reviewing and making recommendations to our board with respect to our board leadership structure; - · developing and recommending to our board corporate governance principles; and - overseeing an annual evaluation of our board.